p-Hacking your A/B tests

 result is the most likely.

-So: This is the most likely result both if all 10 coins are fair and if only 9 coins are fair.
+is the most likely result both if all 10 coins are fair and if only 9 coins are fair.

-So… what exactly can you conclude from this result?
-That this procedure is insufficient, and we need to augment the procedure to correct the issue.
+result?
+Nothing, yet, not with confidence.
+What you conclude is that this procedure is insufficient, and that we need to augment the procedure to correct the issue.

 The insight is: You are making exactly this mistake with your A/B tests.